yegor256/blog/static/elegant-objects.md

 <!--more-->

+May 3, 2019:
+We started to translate it to French.

 October 12, 2018:
 I started to work on the 3rd volume.
 It will be suggest how to refactor the legacy code in order to make it more object-oriented.
 I will try to make